Hot Chocolate in the Crock Pot

-Create the creamiest, most decadent cocoa for a crowd with Slow Cooker Hot Chocolate.
+Create the creamiest, most decadent cocoa for a crowd with Hot Chocolate in the Crock Pot.
 This easy recipe will be a hit at your next holiday party or a cozy treat after a day of playing in the snow.

 Need a faster version of this?
 Try my Rich and Creamy Instant Pot Hot Chocolate recipe.